Liposuction vs Tummy Tuck (Abdominoplasty) For a Flatter Stomach

 • Poor wound healing

-• Persistent numbness and change in skin sensation
+• Persistent numbness and changes in skin sensation

 • Damage to underlying structures such as nerves, blood vessels, muscles, and nearby organs